MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/running-data-f1/index.md

 The timeline above illustrates a "regular" week a typical "product" team using some agile framework such as *kanban* or <cite>*scrum*[^2]<cite>, working in weekly sprints in my experience.

 #### Day 1: Weekly Preparations
-Mondays kick off the week with various activities based on your team's focus:

-- Teams often hold a weekly meeting to review last week's progress, set this week's priorities, and potentially launch new initiatives.
-Some companies rely on Directly Responsible Individuals ([DRIs](https://about.gitlab.com/handbook/people-group/directly-responsible-individuals/)) to lead initiatives, while others may delegate this responsibility to Product Managers or Engineering Managers.
+- Teams kick off the week with a review meeting, setting priorities, and potentially launching new initiatives.
+Some companies rely on Directly Responsible Individuals ([DRIs](https://about.gitlab.com/handbook/people-group/directly-responsible-individuals/)) to lead initiatives, while others delegate to Product Managers or Engineering Managers.
 - Feature work resumes, gaining momentum.

 #### Day 2-4: Feature Work
-Midweek, the focus sharpens on feature development:

-- Teams dive into feature work as part of one or more initiatives, leveraging cross-functional collaboration.
+- Teams focus on feature development, diving into initiatives with cross-functional collaboration.
-- Daily standups or check-ins track progress and address any blockers.
+- Daily standups or check-ins track progress and address blockers.
-- Team retrospectives provide opportunities to evaluate work methods and discuss various topics on a weekly or bi-weekly basis.
-It's also a time for team members to voice their thoughts.
+- Team retrospectives provide opportunities to evaluate work methods and discuss topics on a weekly or bi-weekly basis.

 #### Day 5: Demos & Planning
-Finally, it's time for "race day :racing_car:" or "demo day" on Friday:

-- Feature work is wrapped up before the week's end.
-Brave souls might merge changes into production on Fridays, while others take a more relaxed approach. :beer:
+- Feature work wraps up, with some brave souls merging changes into production on Fridays.
+Others take a more relaxed approach. :beer:
-- Demo sessions are often held, either internally within the team or across the entire company.
+- Demo sessions are held, either internally or company-wide.
-- Grooming and planning for the upcoming week take place, ensuring a smooth transition.
+- Grooming and planning for the upcoming week ensure a smooth transition.

 ## What are some similarities between F1 and DPT?